Factor ix complex Side Effects

 - severe, sudden headache

 - shortness of breath or fast breathing

 - sudden and unexplained slurred speech, vision changes, and/or weakness or numbness in arm or leg

-Check with your doctor immediately if any of the following side effects occur while taking factor ix complex:Less common
+You should check with your doctor immediately if any of these side effects occur when taking factor ix complex:Less common

 - Burning or stinging at place of injection